gabriel-bric-yud/AllAboutMusicHome-ReactJS/README.md

-This is a website design for All About Music in Parkville, MD made with React Framework and hosted on Azure Web App Service.
+This is a website design for All About Music in Parkville, MD.

+- Built with ReactJS

+Hosted on Azure Cloud.
 Check it out here: https://allaboutmusic.azurewebsites.net